juicedata/juicefs/docs/en/reference/posix_compatibility.md

 >
 > The LTP testsuite contains a collection of tools for testing the Linux kernel and related features.
 Our goal is to improve the Linux kernel and system libraries by bringing test automation to the testing effort.

-JuiceFS passed most of its file system related tests.
+JuiceFS passed most of the file system related tests.

 ### Test Environment